Kenon (NYSE:KEN) Shares Gap Up to $38.38

-Kenon Holdings Ltd. (NYSE:KEN – Get Rating)’s stock price gapped up before the market opened on Tuesday .
+Kenon Holdings Ltd. (NYSE:KEN – Get Rating) gapped up prior to trading on Tuesday .
 The stock had previously closed at $38.38, but opened at $39.34.
-Kenon shares last traded at $39.34, with a volume of 80 shares changing hands.
+Kenon shares last traded at $39.34, with a volume of 80 shares.

 Institutional Investors Weigh In On Kenon

-Institutional investors have recently added to or reduced their stakes in the company.
-Brookstone Capital Management bought a new position in Kenon during the first quarter valued at about $1,259,000.
-Alphastar Capital Management LLC bought a new position in shares of Kenon during the 1st quarter worth $800,000.
-Swiss National Bank grew its position in shares of Kenon by 7.5% in the first quarter.
-Swiss National Bank now owns 57,657 shares of the utilities provider’s stock valued at $3,826,000 after purchasing an additional 4,046 shares in the last quarter.
-JPMorgan Chase & Co. raised its stake in shares of Kenon by 353.1% during the 1st quarter.
-JPMorgan Chase & Co. now owns 84,412 shares of the utilities provider’s stock valued at $5,733,000 after purchasing an additional 65,783 shares during the period.
-Finally, Raymond James & Associates boosted its stake in Kenon by 16.0% in the 1st quarter.
-Raymond James & Associates now owns 7,260 shares of the utilities provider’s stock worth $493,000 after purchasing an additional 1,000 shares during the period.
-6.39% of the stock is owned by institutional investors.
+Institutional investors and hedge funds have recently added to or reduced their stakes in the company.
+Goldman Sachs Group Inc. boosted its position in Kenon by 577.2% in the first quarter.
+Goldman Sachs Group Inc. now owns 104,766 shares of the utilities provider’s stock worth $7,116,000 after purchasing an additional 89,295 shares during the last quarter.
+BlackRock Inc. bought a new stake in shares of Kenon during the 1st quarter worth $5,403,000.
+UBS Group AG boosted its holdings in shares of Kenon by 210.5% in the 2nd quarter.
+UBS Group AG now owns 105,572 shares of the utilities provider’s stock worth $4,206,000 after buying an additional 71,576 shares during the last quarter.
+JPMorgan Chase & Co. raised its position in Kenon by 353.1% in the first quarter.
+JPMorgan Chase & Co. now owns 84,412 shares of the utilities provider’s stock worth $5,733,000 after acquiring an additional 65,783 shares during the period.
+Finally, Eqis Capital Management Inc. bought a new position in shares of Kenon during the 2nd quarter valued at approximately $1,400,000.
+Hedge funds and other institutional investors own 6.39% of the company’s stock.

 About Kenon